shashankkk05/QR-Code-Generator/README.md

 ## Features ✨

-- Generate QR codes instantly for any text or link
+- Generate QR codes instantly for any text or link.
 - Simple and clean user interface
 - QR Code displays dynamically on button click
 - Error handling for empty input